WinzarH/LikertMakeR/README.md

 (V 0.4.0  November 2024)

-Synthesise and correlate rating-scale data with predefined first & second moments (mean and standard deviation)
+Synthesise and correlate Likert scale and similar rating-scale data with predefined first & second moments (mean and standard deviation)

-**_LikertMakeR_** synthesises Likert scale and related rating-scale data.
+**_LikertMakeR_** synthesises rating-scale data.
 Such scales are constrained by upper and lower bounds and discrete increments.